-11.3.
+10.3.
 Recording of Interview

-For a one week period starting on a date specified by the Quality Control Committee, interview components listed in Table 16.3.1 (see below,) will be audio recorded with a handheld digital recorder and recordings tracked on an inventory list.
+Twice a year, for a one-week period, interview components listed in Table 10.3.1 (see below,) will be audio recorded and tracked on an inventory list.
 Prior to recording, participants must be asked for their authorization to have record the interview, and told that interviews are used for quality control purposes.
 The recorded information will not be stored by the study and destroyed after review by the supervisor.

-Table 16.3.
+Table 10.3.
 1-Interview components to be recorded

-FORM ACRONYM INTERVIEW COMPONENT To be determined To be determined participant-ID, date and content.
+FORM ACRONYM INTERVIEW COMPONENT To be determined To be determined

+Each digital recording for a single participant visit should contain recordings for interview components listed in Table 10.3.1.
+Recordings will be labeled and organized by staff-ID, participant-ID, date and content.
 If the same staff member is administering multiple questionnaires consecutively to the same participant, he/she does not need to make a separate recording for each questionnaire, but can make one continuous recording.
 The label/name of the recorded file(s) should look like: